Coordinate systems and transformations

 If your data is at a local scale, consider using a coordinate system specific to the location you are analyzing.
 For example, you have data in Palm Springs, California.
 Palm Springs is in Riverside county and the current official PCS for the county is NAD 1983 (2011) State Plane California VI (SRID: 6425).

 If your data is at a global scale, avoid using Web Mercator (SRID: 3857) when possible, especially to run analysis.
 This projection is known to drastically distort areas, lengths, and angles.
 There are other options to analyze global data that may be more applicable to your analysis.
-For example, a more appropriate coordinate system for geodesic analysis may be WGS 1984 (SRID:4326) geographic coordinate system.
-Note that planar analysis is not recommended for global datasets.
+GCS are usually recommended for accurate analysis of global-scale data.

-If your data crosses the antimeridian (similar to the international dateline in location), use a geographic coordinate system and a geodesic calculation method when available.
-Alternatively, use a local projected coordinate system for the particular area.
+If your data crosses the antimeridian (similar to the international dateline in location), use a local PCS for the particular area.
 For example, if your data is in Fiji you may want to use either Fiji 1986 Fiji Map Grid (SRID: 3460) or Fiji 1986 UTM Zone 60S (SRID: 3141).
+Alternatively, use a GCS that supports wrapping around the antimeridian.

 What's next?